TL;DR

 5. Click on Publish to publish the listing in the Marketplace.
 Remember that you have the option of listing your product in more than one place.

 Congratulations!
 Your products are now listed on Facebook Marketplace.
 And it’s time to sell them.
-You can access your store through the shop tab on your Facebook business page.
+You can access your store through the shop tab on your Facebook Business Page.

 Listing your products will make them accessible to prospective buyers, making it possible to get sales.
 However, using Facebook ads can speed up the process and fetch more eyeballs on your products.